-A Web service Provider-based endpoint, implemented using the javax.xml.ws.Provider<T> interface, offers a dynamic alternative to the Java service endpoint interface (SEI)-based endpoint.
+A Web service Provider-based endpoint offers a dynamic alternative to the Java service endpoint interface (SEI)-based endpoint.
 Unlike the SEI-based endpoint that abstracts the details of converting between Java objects and their XML representation, the Provider interface enables you to access the content directly at the XML message level-without the JAXB binding.
-The steps to develop a Web service Provider-based endpoint are described in Section 16.3, "Developing a Web Service Provider-based Endpoint.".
-For more information about the javax.xml.ws.Provider<T> interface, http://download.oracle.com/javaee/5/api/javax/xml/ws/Provider.ht javax.xml.ws.Dispatch<T> interface, enables clients to work with messages at the XML level.
-The steps to develop a Web service Dispatch client are described in Section 16.4, "Developing a Web Service Dispatch Client".
-For more information about the javax.xml.ws.Dispatch<T> interface, see http://download.oracle.com/javaee/5/api/javax/xml/ws/Provider.ht
+Web service Provider-based endpoints can be implemented synchronously or asynchronously using the javax.xml.ws.Provider<T> or com.sun.xml.ws.api.server.AsyncProvider<T> interfaces, respectively.
+For more information about developing Web service Provider-based endpoints, see Section 19.3, "Developing a Web Service Provider-based Endpoint (Starting from Java)."